dnielsen/campsite/README.md

 19. Start Docker: `sudo service docker start`.
 20. Start your services: `sudo docker-compose up`

-Your app has now been deployed.
+Your app has just been deployed.
 When you go to your EC2 Dashboard there's `Public IPv4 address` and `Public IPv4 DNS`.
 You can use either of them to connect to your API.